 The damage was worse than what anyone had predicted.
 Over a four-day period, many areas received more than 40 inches of rain as the system meandered over eastern Texas and adjacent waters, causing catastrophic flooding.
 With a peak accumulation of almost 52 inches in Cedar Bayou, Texas, a small town just east of Houston, Harvey became the wettest tropical cyclone on record in the contiguous United States.
 The local National Weather Service office in Houston observed all-time record daily rainfall accumulations on both August 26 and 27, measured at 14.4 inches and 16.08 inches respectively.
 The 39.11 inches of rain in August made the month the wettest ever recorded in Houston since record keeping began in 1892, more than doubling the previous record of 19.21 inches in June 2001.
 The Brazos River, which puts nine times as much water through it as the Rio Grande, at one point was putting 45-60 times as much water through, around 70-80,000 cubic feet per second.
 That’s about the same amount of water found in an Olympic-sized swimming pool.

 It’s easier to understand now how this mind-boggling amount of rainfall completely overwhelmed the Houston area’s rivers and reservoirs, and how at one point an estimated 25–30% of Harris County – roughly 444 square miles of land – was under water.
 FEMA director Brock Long called Harvey the worst disaster in Texas history, and the recovery is expected to take many years.
-Harvey could wind up being the most expensive natural disaster in American history, costing the economy an estimated $190B, which would total more than Katrina and Sandy combined.
+The financial impact of Hurricane Harvey could wind up making it the most expensive natural disaster in American history, costing the economy an estimated $190B, which would total more than Katrina and Sandy combined.

 As can be imagined, when the fourth-largest city in the U.S. succumbs to a Category 4 hurricane, the impact is felt elsewhere.
 Oil and gas production in the Gulf of Mexico and oil refineries in the Houston area were scaled back ahead of Harvey, reducing capacity and creating an artificial fuel shortage.
 Panicked motorists swarmed gas stations throughout Texas, causing many locations to run out of fuel temporarily.
 Nationally, gasoline prices have risen an average of 17 cents a gallon since Harvey made landfall and now average $2.45, according to AAA.
 Flood waters caused a chemical plant outside of Houston to lose power, preventing compounds from remaining refrigerated, which sparked a chemical fire.
 The threat of toxic pollutants being released into the air and drinking water is a real concern, but health department officials are overwhelmed and can’t perform the necessary sampling yet.